TL;DR

 /api/mcp, an OpenAPI spec, an llms.txt feed, and a CC-BY-4.0 Hugging Face dataset.
 AI agents, partners, and researchers can cite ProFix data directly.
 Nextdoor is a walled garden — content lives inside the app and is not crawlable. - Bilingual EN/ES editorial.
 Buyer's guides, cost ranges, and key tools have dedicated Spanish versions at

 /es.
-That matters in Ohio metros with growing Spanish-speaking homeowner populations.
+That matters in many home-services markets with Spanish-speaking homeowner populations.

 When you should use Nextdoor instead